dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/GEODemo.md

 1. Create a RelativeLayout to add a back button and a TextView  to show the SDK connection status on the top.

-2. Then create a RelativeLayout and add a scrollView on the left side with eight Buttons from top to bottom: "Login", "Logout", "Unlock NFZs", "Get Unlock NFZs", "Get Surrounding NFZ", "Update Location" and "Set GEO Enabled" and "Get GEO Enabled", place them vertically.
+2. Then create a RelativeLayout and add a scrollView on the left side with eight Buttons from top to bottom: "Login", "Logout", "Unlock NFZs", "Get Unlock NFZs", "Get Surrounding NFZ" and "Update Location", place them vertically.

 3. Lastly, on the right side, we add a TextView to show the login status and a scrollView with a textView inside to show the fly zone infos.